cyberwh15ky/Cyberlearn/#5 SecOps Platform.md

 <img width="1309" height="572" alt="image" src="https://github.com/user-attachments/assets/0ac4296c-ace6-48c8-b72f-993c8b2e613e" />

-**💡Insights:**
+**<ins>💡Insights:</ins>**
-❖ The command will start the Metasploit program and configure the Attacker VM to listen for incoming connections and serve the **Apache ActiveMQ Unauthenticated Remote Code Execution exploit** to the **Windows Client**
+- ❖ The command will start the Metasploit program and configure the Attacker VM to listen for incoming connections and serve the **Apache ActiveMQ Unauthenticated Remote Code Execution exploit** to the **Windows Client**
-❖ Once the exploit execution is complete, you should see a Meterpreter session open.
+- ❖ Once the exploit execution is complete, you should see a Meterpreter session open.
 This indicates that the exploit was completed successfully and we have obtained the reverse shell on the Windows Client

 **Step 4**.
 Once the command executes successfully, you will after you see a message that says **Meterpreter Session 1 opened…**.
 At this point, the terminal may appear stuck without a prompt when you see the message **Server Stopped**.
 At this point, hit return on your keyboard a couple of times to bring up a prompt.
 We will not be interacting with this session just yet and the current Meterpreter session will be running in the background.
 You can run the following command to confirm:
 > sessions